 Close the propane cylinder main shut off valve by hand tightening only.
-Use of tools creates a potential to over tighten the valve (damaging the interior seals on the cylinder valve seat).
+Use of tools createto over tighten the valve (damaging the interior seals on the cylinder valve seat).
 If this type of damage occurs, the cylinder will not close properly.

-The following label should be kept permanently affixed to your RV.
+This propane label should be kept permanently affixed to your RV.